 - The billing / service address

-- The phone number(s) to be ported
+- Each phone number to be ported

 Once all of the paperwork is in, you just have to wait for the LNP process to complete!

-Your new service provider will typically charge a fee for porting your number(s) to their database, and it will vary from provider to provider.
+Your new service provider will usually charge a fee for porting numbers to their database, and it will vary from provider to provider.
 This fee covers any paperwork that is involved in the local number portability process, as well as the staff's time for retrieving the numbers from your current provider.
 Trust us—it is an intricate process with a lot of moving parts!

-Q: Can I Port a Toll-Free Number to a New Provider?
+Q: Can I port a toll-free number to a new provider?

 Yes, you can port toll-free numbers to a new service provider.

-Tips and Best Practices
+Phone Number Portability Check Tips and Best Practices